Novara-owner/Novara-Vault/README.md

 # Novara
-Novara is a local all-in-one memo application built with C# / WinUI 3.
-It integrates memos, file paths, to-do lists, sticky notes and rich-text diaries into a single encrypted database.
-All your data is stored entirely on your local machine.

-No cloud servers.
-No telemetry.
-Your data stays under your full control.

-## Features
+Novara is a local-first, privacy-focused memo application built with C# and WinUI 3 for Windows.
+It consolidates memos, file paths, to-do lists, sticky notes, and a rich-text diary into a single encrypted database — all stored entirely on your local machine with no cloud uploads, no telemetry, and no account registration.
+Your data lives in %LocalAppData%\Novara\ as a portable single-file database, optionally protected by AES256-GCM encryption with a 6-digit PIN.
+Whether you are managing daily notes, tracking project tasks, saving frequently used file paths, writing a private diary, or storing API keys with built-in connectivity testing, Novara brings everything together in one native Windows app that feels fast, responsive, and reliably offline.
+With deep system integration, dark/light theme support, bilingual interface (English/Chinese), and a strong commitment to long-term stability — backed by a comprehensive development specification document that tracks over 60 UI state rules and 70+ bug fixes — Novara is designed to be the last note-taking tool you will ever need.

-### Privacy Lock
+## Privacy Lock
-Optional 6-digit numeric PIN protection powered by AES256-GCM encryption.
+Optional 6-digit PIN protection powered by AES256-GCM encryption.
 Once enabled, all database content is encrypted at rest.
-5 consecutive wrong password attempts trigger a 30-minute lockout.
-The failure counter and lock timer persist across program restarts and cannot be bypassed.
-There is no password recovery backdoor.
-If you forget your PIN, the only solution is to wipe the entire database and rebuild it empty.
+The PIN is never stored in plaintext — only a salted SHA256 hash is kept locally.
+There is no backdoor, no recovery mechanism, and no cloud dependency.
+If you forget your PIN, the only option is to wipe the entire database and start fresh.
+Auto-locks after 5 consecutive failed attempts (30-minute lockout, persists across app restarts) Password change requires verification of the current PIN Lock screen follows system theme and covers the entire window Input field clears automatically when the window loses focus (shoulder-surfing protection)

 <p align="center">
   <img src="images/Privacy%20Lock.png" alt="Privacy Lock Settings" width="500" />
 </p>

-### Memo Manager
+## Memo Manager
-Supports group classification, star/pin priority marking and full-text search.
-Dedicated API Key entry type built-in, with connectivity detection compatible with standard OpenAI interfaces.
+The home page where all your memos live.
+Organize entries into custom groups, star or pin important ones for quick access, and search across everything instantly.
+Each entry supports a title, content, tags, and optional remarks — flexible enough for passwords, account notes, code snippets, or any other text-based information you need to keep close.

+Group-based organization with drag-to-move support Star and pin priority system for quick access Full-text search across all entries with real-time filtering Entry types: Email, Account, API Key, or Custom

 <p align="center">
   <img src="images/Backup%20Page.png" alt="Backup Page" width="500" />
 </p>

+### API Key Management & Connectivity Testing
+As AI agents and LLM-powered applications become essential tools in daily workflows, managing API keys securely has never been more important.
+Novara provides a dedicated API Key entry type that stores your keys in an encrypted database — keeping them safe from plaintext leaks, screenshot accidents, or prying eyes.
+But storage is only half the story.
+An invalid or expired API key can break your workflows at the worst possible moment.
+That is why every API Key entry comes with a built-in connectivity test: right-click any API Key entry, select "Test Connectivity," and Novara automatically probes the endpoint with a GET /v1/models request (idempotent, no cost incurred).
+It intelligently tries Bearer token authentication first, and if the server responds with 401 or 403, it retries without Bearer — ensuring compatibility with both OpenAI-standard and domestic Chinese providers.
+Five test states: Testing (theme color) / Success (green) / Auth Failed (red) / No Models Endpoint (yellow) / Network Error (red)
+Advanced configuration available only after a failed test — choose between OpenAI Standard (Bearer), Domestic Compatible (No Bearer), or RAW (testing disabled)
+Successful tests automatically save the working protocol; failed tests never alter your saved configuration Every API Key card displays its endpoint URL on the second line for quick identification

 ### File Path Manager
 Store and categorize local files & folders.
 Visual green/red border indicators show path validity.
 One-click copy full path and one-click open folder with file highlighted in File Explorer.

 <p align="center">
   <img src="images/File%20Backup.png" alt="File Backup" width="500" />
 </p>

 ### Task Dashboard
 Hierarchical to-do cards with automatic completion logic for subtasks.
 Sticky notes support expand/collapse for long text.
 All tick states are persisted permanently.

 <p align="center">
   <img src="images/Plan%20Page.png" alt="Plan Page" width="500" />
 </p>

 ### Rich Text Diary
 WebView2-based WYSIWYG editor, supporting bold, italic, underline and image insertion.
 Built-in strict HTML sanitization to eliminate XSS risks during both save and load operations.